-- Presidential Instruction No. 9/2000 on Gender Mainstreaming mandates the integration of gender perspective in all development policies, programs, and activities. - Ratified the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) through Law No. 7/1984^[19]. - National Strategy to Accelerate Gender Mainstreaming through Gender Responsive Planning and Budgeting (2009), and the Gender Equity and Equality Index and Gender Mainstreaming Institutionalization Indicators to measure the progress of gender equality in development (2012). - Indonesia also integrates gender mainstreaming into the National Long-Term Development Plan (RJPN) 2005-2025 and 2025-2045, demonstrating the government's long-term commitment to gender equality^[20]. - Through the ACCESS initiative [21], Indonesia is empowering women in remote villages by providing access to clean energy electricity facilities.
+• Presidential Instruction No. 9/2000 on Gender Mainstreaming [18] mandates the Emma Sri Martini, Pertamina's (Indonesia stateintegration of gender perspective in all development policies, programs, and owned energy company) Finance Director who received the 2022 Indonesia Women activities.
+Ratified the Convention on the Elimination of All Forms of Discrimination Against Empowerment Principles (WEPs) Award^[22] Women (CEDAW) through Law No. 7/1984^[19]. explained regarding PERTIWI, Pertamina's women's worker community, "PERTIWI was formed as an National Strategy to Accelerate Gender Mainstreaming through Gender Responsive Planning and Budgeting (2009), and the Gender Equity and Equality Index and Gender inclusive forum for Pertamina's women workers to Mainstreaming Institutionalization Indicators to measure the progress of gender improve their abilities and prepare a cadre of equality in development (2012). leaders to contribute to society and global Indonesia Indonesia also integrates gender mainstreaming into the National Long-Term society."
+Development Plan (RJPN) 2005-2025 and 2025-2045, demonstrating the • CEO of Perusahaan Listrik Negara (PLN) - an government's long-term commitment to gender equality^[20].
+Indonesian government-owned corporation for • Through the ACCESS initiative^[21], Indonesia is empowering women in remote villages electric power distribution has a strong by providing access to clean energy electricity facilities. commitment on gender equality through Statement of Support for the Women's Empowerment Principle (2021)^[23].
+Based on the UN Women Factsheet^[24], Laos has several legal frameworks and structures At present, there is limited information available. for gender equality: • A National Commission for the Advancement of Women (NCAW) was set up in 2003 to drive national policy to promote gender equality and empower women, previously under the Lao Women's Union.
+The 2004 Law on the Development and Protection of Women focuses on eliminating discrimination against women and enabling environment for women's empowerment. • Developed its second National Strategy on the Advancement of Women for 2011-2015, Lao PDR which outlines how to translate political commitments into practical actions, as well as integrate gender equality principles into national laws and policies. • 10-year Women's Development Strategy (2016-2025). • The Law on Gender Equality was implemented in 2019 to push for women and girls'